-- The P_constants kernel (PCK or PcK) is logically a part of the "planet kernel." - Usually SPICE PCK data consist of: - Orientation (also known as "rotation") models for extended, natural solar system bodies: sun, planets, natural satellites, a few asteroids - " Location of the pole and prime meridian - " Axis directions of a body-fixed, body-centered reference frame - " Spin rate - Physical and cartographic constants - " Sets of radii for triaxial shape models. - " Additional items could be included, such as - · prime meridian offset from the principal axis - magnetic dipole location - gravity parameters: GM, J2, higher order gravity field terms - ring model parameters - PCK data files are called "PCK kernels," "PCKs" or "PCK files." - The PCK subsystem supports text and binary PCK file formats. - Text PCKs may contain orientation, shape, and other cartographic or physical data. - Binary PCKs are used for high-accuracy orientation data. - " At NAIF, binary PCKs are available only for the earth and the moon.
+- The Planetary Constants Kernel (PCK or PcK) is a component of the logical "planet kernel." - As implemented in SPICE, PCKs are distinct from the planet ephemeris information provided in SPKs. - The PCK subsystem supports text and binary PCK file formats. - Usually text PCK data consist of: - " Orientation (also known as "rotation") models for extended, natural solar system bodies: sun, planets, natural satellites, a few asteroids - · Location of the pole and prime meridian - · Axis directions of a body-fixed, body-centered reference frame - · Spin rate - " Physical and cartographic constants - · Sets of radii for triaxial shape models. - Additional items could be included, such as - prime meridian offset from the principal axis - magnetic dipole location - gravity parameters: GM, J2, higher order gravity field terms - ring model parameters - Binary PCKs are used only for high-accuracy orientation data. - " At NAIF, binary PCKs are available only for the earth and the moon.